 Field service management software is a digital tool developed to help field service companies track technicians’ productivity, arrange calls, distribute tasks, track and plan routes, and ensure customer service quality.
 It’s a handy tool to optimize the productivity of your remote teams and motivate employees.

-However, many field service businesses aren’t aware of the full potential of the FSM solution.
-In addition to business operation management, the software can also help you set KPIs for your service team and empower employees by establishing bonus programs.
+However, many field service businesses aren’t aware of the full FSM solution potential.
+In addition to business operation management, the software can also help you set field service KPIs for your team and empower employees by establishing bonus programs.

-It might sound clear to use FSM software to track how many tasks each employee performs, but it can do much more than that.
-This time, we want to walk you through four result-oriented KPIs to follow to help you understand how smart goals can grow your business.
+It might sound obvious for a field service business to use FSM software to track how many tasks each employee performs, but it can do much more than that.
+This time, we want to walk you through four result-oriented KPIs to help you understand how smart goals can grow your business.

 First-time fix rate

-While some repairs need more than one visit, the first-time fix rate shows the technician’s knowledge about the potential issue, expertise, and preparation.
-However, technicians aren’t the only ones responsible for the preparation, the KPI also indicates a company’s know-how.
-A company should be aware of the parts, equipment, and preparation needed for a successful first-time fix index.
+While some repairs need more than one visit, the first-time fix rate shows the technician’s knowledge about the potential issue and expertise.
+However, technicians aren’t the only ones responsible for the preparation.
+The KPI also indicates a company’s know-how.
+You should be aware of the parts, equipment, and preparation needed for a successful first-time fix index.

-Setting it as a KPI not only motivates employees, but it can also save your company tons of money otherwise spent on repeated trips to fix issues or lost clients due to prolonged and unsatisfactory service.
+Setting it as a KPI not only motivates employees, but it can also save your company costs otherwise spent on repeated trips to fix issues or lost clients due to prolonged and unsatisfactory service.

 Technician success rate